Skip to main content

 • stacksTo - Sets the max stack size (via DataComponents#MAX_STACK_SIZE) of this item.
 Defaults to 64.
 Used e.g. by ender pearls or other items that only stack to 16.

-• durability - Sets the durability (via DataComponents#MAX_DAMAGE) of this item and the initial damge to 0 (via DataComponents#DAMAGE).
+• durability - Sets the durability (via DataComponents#MAX_DAMAGE) of this item and the initial damage to 0 (via DataComponents#DAMAGE).
 Defaults to 0, which means "no durability".
 For example, iron tools use 250 here.
 Note that setting the durability automatically locks the max stack size to 1.

 • fireResistant - Makes item entities that use this item immune to fire and lava (via DataComponents#FIRE_RESISTANT).
 Used by various netherite items.